 (including CFLs, the small, squiggly lightbulbs) WILL NO LONGER BE ACCEPTED

 at the Household Hazardous Waste collection.
 Cuyahoga County has implemented this change because those items are accepted for recycling at retail stores.
 CFLs can be recycled at Home Depot and Lowe's locations.
-Batteries Plus Bulbs, which has a store at 15312 Pearl Rd. in Strongsville, will accept all types of bulbs for recycling, as well as some batteries.
+Batteries Plus Bulbs, which has a store at 7611 W. Ridgewood Drive in Parma, will accept all types of bulbs for recycling, as well as some batteries.
 A small fee may apply.
+The Strongsville Batteries Plus Bulbs no longer accepts fluorescents.
 Some home improvement stores will also take rechargeable batteries for recycling.
 Standard single-use batteries (AA, AAA, etc.) can be place in your regular trash.
 Please see the links below for more infomation from Cuyahoga County on recycling batteries and fluorescent bulbs.

 Battery Recycling in Cuyahoga County